 Some people believe that signing the deeds of their home over to their children is a good way to avoid inheritance tax and having to pay privately for care home fees.

-You are within your rights to give away your home, but this may be seen by the local authority as a deliberate deprivation of assets.
+You are within your rights to give away your home, but the local authority may see this as a deliberate deprivation of assets.
 In this case, they will still count the property as part of your assets when calculating your funding, even though you now cannot use them.

-This is something you should be very careful with, as it may cause problems if you need the money you are considered to have to pay for your care home fees, but it is now in the hands of your children.
+This is something you should be very careful with,.
+It may cause problems if you need the money you are considered to have to pay for your care home fees, but it is now in the hands of your children.

-If they are not willing to sell the property and use the money for your fees, they are within their legal rights and can keep it, meaning that you will likely have to move to a lower-budget care home.
+If your children are not willing to sell the property and use the money for your fees, they are within their legal rights and can keep it, meaning that you will likely have to move to a lower-budget care home.

-Also, if they go bankrupt or get divorced, that home is part of their assets and they could lose it before they would have inherited it anyway, had you not given it to them early.
+Also, if they go bankrupt or get divorced, that home is part of their assets.
+They could lose it before they would have inherited it anyway, had you not given it to them early.

 Furthermore, if the property is worth more than £325,000, you need to survive for seven years after you sign it over for it to no longer count as part of your taxable estate.